SijieCai/ts-class-validator/README.md

 ## Async Support
 No async validate method support for now!
-Async validation mixed with sync ones may cuase performance issues. why? the most of the time async validation is time consuming, we normally want to run all the sync validations successful first, and then do the async task one by one, or parallelly, depends on real situation.
-If we want to design the interface to support all above scenarios, it may end up with a very ugly and complecated design.
+Async validation mixed with sync ones may cuase performance issues. why?
+Most of the time async validation is time consuming, we normally want to success all the sync validations first, and then do the async ones; one after another, or parallelly, depends on real situation.
+If we design the interface to support all above scenarios, it may end up ugly.
 Let me know if you have better idea.